This is the best Vegan Ricotta recipe, and I don’t say that lightly!

 - 3/4 teaspoon salt

-- Add more water as needed until fluffy and fairly smooth.
-The texture will still be slightly grainy and nutty, not completely creamy and smooth.
-Feel free to add more herbs here, such as a teaspoon each of dried oregano and basil, or a handful of fresh basil.
+- Optional herbs: Feel free to add more herbs here, such as a teaspoon each of dried oregano and basil, or a handful of fresh basil.

 - Raw slivered almonds are my favorite choice, but raw cashews work as well.
 If you can’t have nuts, substitute a block of firm tofu, but add water only as need to blend until smooth.